 - At the very minimum, you need to be familiar with the test structure and timing.
 How can you do this?

-- Find out which of the accepted tests you've taken and what your scores were, including composites.
+#1: Find out which of the accepted tests you've taken and what your scores were, including your composite scores on these tests.
 Because you can only upload one score with your Talent Search application, you want to be sure you're choosing and uploading your best test score.